TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/SiteSets/Index.rst

 Settings definitions are used to set values that can be used in the TypoScript setup through out the project.
 Before they were kept in the file :file:`constants.typoscript`.
-Since TYPO v13 they can be stored in the file :file:`settings.definitions.yaml`.
+Since TYPO3 v13 they can be stored in the file :file:`settings.definitions.yaml`.
 See `settings.definitions.yaml <https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage-Code/blob/main/Configuration/Sets/SitePackage/settings.definitions.yaml>`__ in Github.